Treatment of prolactin in women. Clinical manifestations of elevated prolactin in women: causes and consequences for the body

 Emotional instability, anxiety.

-To get the maximum accurate results analysis at least 3 days in advance, it is necessary to stop taking drugs that affect the synthesis of prolactin.
+To get the maximum accurate results analysis, it is necessary to stop taking medications that affect prolactin synthesis at least 3 days in advance.
 Their list is presented in the following sections of the article.
-If it is not possible to cancel the drugs, then it is necessary to inform the laboratory staff about the drugs taken and their dosage.
+If it is not possible to discontinue the medications, then it is necessary to inform the laboratory staff about the medications being taken and their dosage.

 The day before the study, if possible, refrain from: